Aatu/FieryVoid/CHAMELEON_SENSORS_PLAN.md

 1. **Scope.** The phantom sheet roughly doubles this feature.
 Stages 0–3 are a complete, shippable "cosmetic disguise"; Stages 4–5 are the mirror sheet; Stage 6 is the firing behaviour.
 Each is independently useful, and the cut line after Stage 3 is real if the mirror proves troublesome.
 2. **Negative shipids are load-bearing.** Anything that iterates `tac_damage`/`tac_critical` without going through `getShipById` (reporting, admin tools, replay exports, the combat-log printer) must tolerate them.
 Audit for direct queries before Stage 4.
 3. **Two known, accepted tells** (both resolved, both revisitable): the phantom never rolls criticals (D3c), and initiative/turn delay are sent real (D13).
-4. **Thrust-check false positives** (D6b) are the likeliest source of "why did my disguise just drop?" complaints.
-Hence the deliberately generous threshold and the forced-movement exclusion — but it wants a playtest pass, and the CSS tooltip should state the limit in plain numbers so the player can plan around it.
+4. **Thrust-check false positives** (D6b) are the likeliest source of "why did my disguise just drop?" complaints, with the EW-ceiling check (D6c/E2) close behind — a player who habitually maxes OEW will trip it on turn 1 without understanding why.
+Hence the deliberately generous thresholds and the forced-movement exclusion.
+Both want a playtest pass, and the CSS tooltip should state the simulacrum's actual EW ceiling and thrust limit **in plain numbers** so the player can plan around them rather than discover them.
+5. **The ELINT-type list in D6c/E1 is hardcoded** (`SOEW`, `SDEW`, `BDEW`, `DIST`, `JAM`).
+Any future ELINT-only EW type must be added to it or it becomes a silent hole in the reveal.
+Deriving the set instead of listing it is not currently possible — EW types are bare strings with no registry.
+6. **Losing `"ELINT"` on the CSS is a silent, total regression** (D0): the Dargan keeps working, just without half its purpose, and no error is raised.
+Worth an explicit assertion in the Stage 0 test rather than an eyeball check.
-5. **Enhancement tuple index 7** is a new convention.
+7. **Enhancement tuple index 7** is a new convention.
 Additive and default-empty, but it touches the shared buy dialog — the regression surface is *every* ship's purchase flow.
-Test the four loops deliberately.
+Test the four loops deliberately, including that an untouched dialog submits `None`.
-6. **Does the disguise cost points?** Assumed no — the CSS is baked into the Dargan's 750.
+8. **Does the disguise cost points?** Assumed no — the CSS is baked into the Dargan's 750.
 Confirm before Stage 1; changing it later invalidates saved fleets.
-7. **Finished-game replay** (D15).
+9. **Finished-game replay** (D15).